Life During and After Divorce

 As with any loss, you will go through stages of grief, ideally arriving at a state of acceptance.
 Not only will this afford you peace, it will also position you to make clear and thoughtful decisions regarding your future.
 Take the time to process your losses; accept the love and support of your family and friends; explore joining a divorce recovery group, doing meditation, and/or developing a yoga practice.
 If you find yourself unable to break free of an overwhelming sense of grief, seek professional help.
 A therapist can help you talk through your emotional experience.
 You need to take good care of yourself as you go through the divorce process.

 Divorce frequently brings changes to your social life.
 Engaging in activities that you enjoy and that bring you into contact with others who have similar interests can be an excellent way to explore new social networks and make new friends.
-Think about taking a cooking class, joining a cycling group, looking up the local chapter of the Sierra Club, or volunteering for an organization you support.
+Think about taking a cooking class, joining a cycling group, or volunteering for an organization you support.